How to Clean a Chemical Toilet for Camper Vans

 I know I touched upon this already, but here is a more detailed explanation of which toilet chemicals go where.

-Green/Blue: These colors are for your waste tanks.
-They typically contain the strong chemical Formaldehyde if the color is blue.
 If you want a more eco-friendly option go with green colors.
 Green chemicals usually don’t have this strong chemical and are said to be better for the environment.
+Triptips has the perfect gel for just the occasion.

 Pink: The pink chemical is used when you are flushing your toilet and should be placed in the clear water holding tank.
 This isn’t really necessary to have, but I would recommend it for keeping your toilet smelling and feeling fresh.